agrc/metadata-asset-tracking-tool/metadata/transportation/railroads.md

 ## Brief Summary

+Polyline dataset of active and abandoned railway lines in Utah.

 ## Summary

 Rail tracks, including active and some abandoned lines, across the state.

-Railroads in the state of Utah derived from high resolution imagery (including 1 foot resolution color imagery, NAIP, and 1 meter USGS DOQs).
-The dataset includes cartographic attribution for large scale representations and differentiates between light, heavy, transit, and electrified tracks.

 ## Description

 ### What is the dataset?

+This dataset contains polyline features representing active and abandoned railway lines in Utah.

 ### What is the purpose of the dataset?

 ### What does the dataset represent?

+The dataset includes cartographic attribution for large scale representations and differentiates between light, heavy, transit, and electrified tracks.

 ### How was the dataset created?

+Railroads in the state of Utah derived from high resolution imagery (including 1 foot resolution color imagery, NAIP, and 1 meter USGS DOQs).

 ### How reliable and accurate is the dataset?